DogeMastr/GMTK2022Dice/README.md

 - [ ] - items on the ground
 - [ ] - you roll onto the items and they change what face that is

-wheel idea:
-wheel in the center of the screen it is forever spinning space bar to slow down / stop gremlins drop segments

-katimari idea:
-you are dice
-pick up more dice
-grow
-risk style combat?
-necromance thing

 #### TODO:

 - [x] - RAT NUMERBS (rat dice)